mkluwe/luacsound/docs/manual.md

     { freq = 'f5', start = 1 }
     { freq = 'f4', start = 0.5 }
 ```

+### Pitch

+You can use numbers for frequency parameters, such as `freq = 880.2`.
+A
+converter from note names to numeric frequencies is built in, using standard
+twelve-tone equal temperament tuning.
+As shown above, the note `f5` converts to
+the frequency of an *f* above the 440 Hz *a*, approximately 698.456 Hz.
+Sharp
+and flat notes are specified using `#` or `b` as you might expect, for example
+`f#5` or `gb5`.

 ## Generating the output